grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 1) Copy the blocks from Thanos's bucket to an Intermediate bucket

    Create an intermediate object storage bucket(S3,GCS,etc.) in your cloud provider where you can copy the historical blocks and work on them before uploading to the Mimir bucket.

+   > **Note**: It is recommeneded to run all the above steps in a **screen** command to avoid any interruptions as these may take time depending on the amount of data to be processed.

     For AWS S3, use the aws tool in the following command: